amilajack/js-algorithms/readme.md

 ## Contributing:

+* Requirements:
+ * Time-space complexities of each method (insert, delete, access, etc)
-Please feel free to contribute any design patters, algorithims, or other kinds of code All contributions are welcome!
+* Please feel free to contribute any design patters, algorithims, or other kinds of code
+* All contributions are welcome!